emedware/omni18n/docs/interpolation.md

 client.interpolate('test', 'qwe {$1} asd {$2} zxc', 'abc', 'xyz')
 ```

-## Arguments
+## Dollars

 > :information_source: While interpolating, the argument nr 0 is the key, the first argument is the argument nr 1.
-This is meant to be used by translators - literacy peeps - so of course the first argument has the number "1".
+This is meant to be used by translators - literary peeps - so of course the first argument has the number "1".

 The parameters (given in the code) can be accessed as such:
-First, the last parameter is the one used for naming.
+The last parameter is the one used for naming.
 If a named parameter is accessed, the last (or only) parameter should be an object with named properties

 - `$0` is the key, `$1` the first argument, `$2`...
 - `$arg` access the argument named `arg`